-If you have a passion for caring for patients and would like a job in the healthcare industry but don’t want to spend the years of study – not to mention the high cost of tuition – attending medical school, the role of physician assistant might be right for you.
+If you’re passionate about caring for patients and would like a job in the healthcare industry that doesn’t require years of study and high tuition costs of medical school, the role of physician assistant might be right for you.
 Physician assistants are licensed healthcare professionals who work directly with patients under the supervision of doctors.
-They perform physical examinations, order tests, diagnose medical conditions, administer treatments, prescribe medications and take notes on patients’ conditions.
-While medical school isn’t necessary for a physician assistant role, a college education is a requirement.
+They perform physical examinations, order tests, diagnose medical conditions, administer treatments, prescribe medications, and take notes on patients’ conditions.
+Although medical school isn’t necessary for a physician assistant role, a college education is a requirement.

 Undergraduate Options for Aspiring Physician Assistants